-Scotland is fast becoming one of the best places in the world for whale watching with the waters around the West Coast providing the best sightings Britain has to offer.
+Scotland is one of the best places in the world for whale watching with the waters around the West Coast providing the best sightings Britain has to offer.
 The Firth of Lorn just south of Oban has been designated a Special Area of Conservation and as such supports a vast array of land and marine wildlife.

 The most common whale sighted is the Minke Whale, and for many, seeing just one of these magnificent creatures is the highlight of their visit to the Oban area.